Telugu language: Addanki Poem

 Addanki inscription also known as the Pandaranga inscription belongs to 848AD, excavated near the Thousand Pillar Temple of Addanki.
 It is testimony to a flourishing Telugu literature much before the available literary texts.
 Locals believe that this is the first poem ever to be written in Telugu, also called the first Padya Sasanam(Poetic inscription) with (dvipada, with Yati and Prasa; style taruvoja)Staying with the Boya campaign, Pandaranga got victories in all military campaigns of his master Gunaga Vijayaditya III.
 The inscription spoke about the donation of land by the king to him for his successful military exploits.

 Telugu Jain Literature Period (850-1020 CE)

 Malliya Rechana

 Malliya Rechana composed the first Telugu poetic prosody book Kavijanasrayam (pre-Nannayya chandassu).
 This was a popular one and referred by many poets.
 There seems to be even an earlier prosody book by Rechana's guru Vaadindra Chudamani which is not available.

 Veturi Prabhakara Sastry in 1900s mentioned the existence of Pre-Nannayya Chandassu in Raja Raja Narendra Pattabhisheka Sanchika.
 Accurate dating of this piece of literature happened after the 1980s discoveries in Karimnagar.
 Rechana's work is variously dated from 940 CE to 12th and 13th century.
 Most scholars date him to post-Nannaya period.

-Adikavi Pampa

-Adikavi Pampa had written a Telugu work named Jinendra Puranam, a Jain work written in 941 CE.